 What if I’m over the age of 65 and get laid off?

 Individuals over age 65 will likely transition to a Medicare plan.
 If they’ve not been enrolled in Medicare Part A and Part B, there’s an employer form that documents they’ve been on the group health plan after age 65: the form CMS-L564.
 It’s important employers ensure individuals over 65 receive this form quickly because that will facilitate their enrollment into Medicare as quickly as possible.

 Qualify for an SEP?
-Call the Sanford Health Plan coverage hotline at (888) 535-4831 to learn more about your coverage options with Sanford Health Plan.
+Give us a call at (888) 535-4831 to learn more about your coverage options with Sanford Health Plan.